Rates of Compact Object Coalescences: Modelled rates

 \subsubsection{Nuclear star clusters}

 Dynamical formation has also been explored in the context of nuclear clusters in the centres of galaxies. \citet{MillerLauburg:2008} and \citet{AntoniniRasio:2016} pointed out that nuclear clusters in the absence of a massive black hole, which are characterised by deeper potentials and hence higher escape velocities than globular clusters, could be promising environments for BH-BH dynamical formation. \citet{OLeary:2008,Tsang:2013,Hoang:2020,RasskazovKocsis:2019} explored direct gravitational-wave bremsstrahlung captures from 2-body scattering.
 Other potential contributions include the deposition of stellar-mass black holes near a massive black hole by the infall of a globular cluster \citep{ArcaSeddaGualandris:2018}.
-Meanwhile, \citet{Bellovary:2016, Bartos:2016, Stone:2016, McKernan:2018} emphasised the important role that an accretion disk in an active galactic nucleus could play in enhancing the rate of binary black hole mergers.
 We quote a selection of the latest predictions for all of these channels in the executive summary.